trapperkreeper/Project1/readme.md

 It groups the categories and mechanics of each board game according to the tables above, and removes any resulting duplicates.
 The result is exported to `data/cleaned2.csv`.

+#### language_related.ipynb
+generated the df for language related info, pulling from the data/cleaned2.csv

 ## EDA

 Notebooks used for exploratory data analysis are organized into the `eda`